 Majestic Dimensional Fidelity

-Majestic Dimensional Fidelity (MDM) is our own standard of audio excellence assuring the listener that the audio has been recorded, mixed and mastered to the highest standard and is exceptional in clarity, detail, dynamics and dimension.
+Majestic Dimensional Fidelity (MDM) is our stamp of approval which guarantees that the audio has been recorded, mixed and mastered to the highest standard of fidelity and that it is exceptional in clarity, detail, dynamics and dimension.

-So, what are the common factors that contribute to all of these scenarios?
+So, what are the common factors that allow us to answer "yes" to each of these questions?

 Great Songs and Passionate Performances